• Skip to primary navigation

-If you’ve been feeling dissatisfied with writing, this bestselling author has some powerful advice on how to make a career change.
+If you’ve been feeling dissatisfied with writing, here’s some powerful advice on how to make a career change.

-There are times in our lives, in our relationships, and in our careers, when we know something isn’t working and it might be time for a career change.
+There are times in our lives, in our relationships, and in our careers when we know something isn’t working, and it might be time for a change.

-Maybe, like it was for me, it’s just too much of the same-old same-old and you’re ready for a new challenge, or maybe it is actually just a small blip and all you need to do is sit it out and wait for the feeling to pass.
+Maybe, like it was for me, it’s just too much of the same-old, same-old, and you’re ready for a new challenge.
+Or maybe this is actually just a minor blip and all you need to do is sit it out and wait for the feeling to pass.

-But how do you know?
-How can you tell whether this disassociation you’re feeling from work is just a result of a temporary burnout or whether it’s time for a career change?
+But how do you tell?
+How can you know whether this disassociation you’re feeling from work is just a result of a temporary burnout or whether it’s time for a career change?

 1. I’d been struggling for over a year

 At first I thought the feeling would pass.
 But increasingly, every time I got a new journalism assignment, I would be really miserable about the thought of having to do it.
-I constantly procrastinated, I didn’t pitch good story ideas that I knew would sell, and I started sabotaging my own success.
+I constantly procrastinated, I didn’t pitch good story ideas that I knew would sell, and I started sabotaging my success.
+I started experiencing something akin to writer’s block.

 2. The thing I love doesn’t exist anymore